-To be eligible for credit repair, a student has failed a course for a nine week grading period with an average between 65 and 69.
-The student must complete assigned work to earn a passing grade of 70.
+To be eligible for credit repair during the school year, a student has failed a course for a nine week grading period with an average between 60 and 69.
+The student must complete assigned work, within a specific timeframe to earn a passing grade of 70.

-To be eligible for credit recovery, a student has failed a course, and the failing grade is recorded on the student's transcript.
+To be eligible for credit recovery during the summer, a student has failed a course, and the failing grade is recorded on the student's transcript.
 The failing grade is not replaced by the grade earned in the course recovery program.
 Course recovery programs are offered through the summer school program.
 Course recovery for EOC courses does require students to take the EOC at the completion of the course.
 In order to qualify for summer school, a student must earn no less than a 60 average and be absent no more than 30 days.